orbkit/orbkit/doc/adtutorials/cclib.rst

 ========================================

-This tutorial shows how to use the cclib_ Python program package to process quantum chemical output files together with orbkit.
+This tutorial shows how to use the cclib_ Python program package to process quantum chemical output files together with ORBKIT.
 It is prerequisite to install a current version cclib (>=1.3.1) beforehand by following the installation guide: